FitzwilliamMuseum/ahrc-linking-islands/_events/2020-03-05-st-johns-college.md

 * 15:00 - 15:30: Break
 * 15:30 - 16:00: Discussion on future funding, network etc

 CLOSE: Socialising in local public house for those that want to.
+We suggest the Punter (3 Pound Hill, Cambridge CB3 0AE)

 <script src="https://gist.github.com/portableant/a112cf3a176ee0fa7faeecf75517bc45.js"></script>